Are these the best cryptocurrency and blockchain stocks to buy?

 For example, investors can opt to buy into a growing crypto exchange such as Coinbase; a semiconductor firm such as NVIDIA, which produces graphics cards essential for crypto mining; or an industrial mining company such as Riot Blockchain.

-With us, you can trade or invest in certain crypto-related stocks (like NVIDIA) using CFDs.* When trading, you can speculate on both rising and falling market prices.
+With us, you can trade or invest in certain crypto-related stocks (like NVIDIA) using spread bets or CFDs.* When trading, you can speculate on both rising and falling market prices.
+Alternatively, you can via our share dealing service.
 Follow these steps to get started:

 - Create or log in to your account